RESFL: An Uncertainty-Aware Framework for Responsible Federated Learning by Balancing Privacy, Fairness and Utility: Introduction

 \section{Introduction}

-\paragraph{\bf Ethical and Privacy Challenges in Autonomous Vehicle Machine Learning.} The rapid advancement of autonomous vehicles (AVs) is transforming transportation through complex machine learning (ML) models that enable precise, reliable navigation in dynamic environments.
-As AVs evolve from driver assistance to full autonomy, ensuring robustness and ethical integrity is crucial.
-Beyond high performance, these models must also uphold privacy and fairness across diverse demographic groups \cite{julian2024intelligent}.

-Traditional centralized machine learning has significantly improved detection accuracy by aggregating large datasets~\cite{verbraeken2020survey}.
-However, centralizing data inherently risks exposing sensitive information, such as personal identifiers, skin tone, and gender, to misuse or unauthorized access.
-This concern is especially critical in AVs, where privacy breaches could erode public trust and pose serious ethical and legal challenges.

-\paragraph{\bf Challenges in Federated Learning (FL) for Privacy, Fairness, and Utility Preservation.} FL has emerged as a promising solution to privacy concerns by enabling decentralized model training, ensuring data remains on local devices while only model updates are shared for aggregation.
-While this approach reduces data exposure, it introduces a critical trade-off: fairness often requires access to sensitive attributes, which FL deliberately withholds to protect privacy.
-This paradox creates a challenge where safeguarding privacy can inadvertently hinder bias correction, leading to inequitable model performance across demographic groups \cite{zhang2024survey, kaplan2024inherent}.
+Federated Learning (FL) has emerged as a promising solution to privacy concerns by enabling decentralized model training, ensuring data remains on local devices.
+In contrast, only model updates, such as gradients or weight deltas, are shared for aggregation.
+This paradigm not only reduces the risk of raw data exposure but also supports collaborative learning across heterogeneous and sensitive data silos in domains like healthcare, finance, and smart cities.
+However, the inherent obfuscation of sensitive attributes such as demographic labels or personal identifiers introduces a critical trade-off: fairness interventions often require direct access to these attributes to detect and correct biases.
+By withholding sensitive information in pursuit of privacy preservation, FL frameworks inadvertently hamper bias mitigation strategies, leading to disparate model performance across groups defined by age, gender, or ethnicity \citep{kaplan2024inherent, zhang2024survey}.

-The problem is further exacerbated by environmental uncertainties, such as lighting, weather, and sensor noise, that affect model confidence.
-If unaccounted for, these uncertainties can amplify biases, resulting in disproportionate misdetection rates across different populations.
-For instance, certain groups may experience higher error rates under specific conditions, reinforcing existing disparities and compromising AV system reliability. \cite{pathiraja2024fairness}

-While existing methods enhance task performance and address privacy or fairness in isolation, they rarely tackle both~\cite{sun2021pain, xin2020private, ezzeldin2023fairfed, yu2020fairness}.
-Centralized models inherently expose sensitive data, whereas many FL solutions prioritize privacy at the expense of fairness~\cite{chen2025trustworthy}.
-Post hoc fairness adjustments or training constraints often fail to capture the complex interplay between privacy protection and bias mitigation in a decentralized setting~\cite{kim2024addressing}.